rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ![alt text](images/vsl065.png "Create app")

 8. The cloudant "users" “rec” and “vsl” databases are self-priming, based on use of the portal, mobile app.
-Using the Cloudant management UI, we can make sure the databases are working properly.
+Using the Cloudant management UI, we can the databases are working properly.
 Navigate back to the Cloud management UI, and navigate to the Databases view.

    1. Select the **users** table.
 Click the pencil in the upper right to view/edit the document.